mattvend/GpuStreams/README.md

 - optimized succesfully the GPU version against the CPU version
 - rewrote and explained the Stream example
 - used multithreaded code
+- used the NVidia profiler nvvp
+- wrote some Python scripts

 Even if I prefer this version when using [streams][CUDA streams], I came to the realisation that the previous [project][Gpu] was not so bad and both versions illustrate the 2 different possible ways of using [streams][CUDA streams] and [events][CUDA events]: